makkahwi/development-resume/README.md

 - Localize App
 - Move contacts to firebase
-- Remove "use client" in blog & works
+- Remove "use client" in blog
 - Remove PageSection URL Show